alexandruluca/hermes-package-updater/hooks/pre-commit/readme-template.md

 ### "deploymentDir"
 deploymentDir will indicate the directory (must be absolute path and already created with write access) in which deployments will be downloaded.
 If not given, it will default to the parent directory of the targeted application.
-For instance if launchbase is installed at "/app/launchbase", all new deployments will be downloaded in "/app"
+For instance if hermes is installed at "/app/hermes", all new deployments will be downloaded in "/app"

 ```